 any Grade 3 or higher toxicities

 Toxicities (overall, targeted and non-targeted) will be further summarized for each treatment group and overall by SOC and PT (overall only) and by PT only.
+The overall summary by PT (Summary of All Toxicities by Preferred Term) will include one-sided p-values (favoring the RA alone group) from Fisher’s Exact Test comparing the incidence rates between the treatment groups.
+Values greater than 0.25 will be denoted as “>.2500”.
 Those considered attributable to study drug (overall, targeted and non-targeted) will be summarized by preferred term.
 Attributable toxicities are defined as those toxicities with attribution to investigation drug documented on the CRF as: definite, probable or possible.
 Any toxicities documented on the CRF as unrelated or unlikely related are not considered to be attributable toxicities for summarization purposes.
 Summaries will include incidence of each preferred term, sorted by overall frequency within each preferred term.

 All toxicities (overall, targeted and non-targeted) will be summarized by course, grade and preferred term within each treatment group, where the denominator for percentage calculations within each course will be the number of subjects exposed to treatment during each course.
 Likewise, pain-related toxicities will be summarized within each treatment group by course and grade, using preferred terms; the denominator will be subjects exposed to treatment within each course.
 Pain-related adverse events will be selected based on the preferred term including the word “pain” or any “algia” (myalgia, arthralgia, etc).